The newly announced ViewSonic products will be available in Canada in July.

 ViewSonic has announced an array of new display solution products focused on the commercial market, which include several firsts for the company.
 They include their first 75 inch 4K displays and a new model in their brand new CRM Professional series of commercial displays.

-“We are known for our desktop monitors, and they do make up 70 per cent of our business in Canada, but we also have a lot of cool AV products, like the UltraThrow projector, that we have never had in the past,” said Noah Jacobs, National Account Manager for ViewSonic Canada.
+“We are known for our desktop monitors, and they do make up 70 per cent of our business in Canada, but we also have a lot of cool AV products, like the UltraThrow projector, that we have never had in the past,” said Noah Jacobs, National Business Manager for ViewSonic Canada.

 ViewSonic announced two new ViewBoard Interactive Flat Panel Displays, the 75-inch IFP7550 and the 86-inch IFP8650.

 “This is the first 75 inch model we have ever had in 4K,” Jacobs said.
 “We now have a display offering from 17 to 98 inches and everything in between.
 We truly are the Swiss army knife of displays.”

 Both of the new models are optimized for additional collaboration with a 20-point touch-enabled screen.

 “Collaborative displays between 55 and 84 inches have traditionally had 10-points of touch, meaning that they could handle 10 fingers touching them at a time,” Jacobs indicated.
 “20 points, which is new technology, supports 20 fingers at once.
 While it won’t be on all our displays soon, we are extending it onto the higher end models.
 It’s very important for ViewSonic in the education market in the U.S., although not so much in Canada yet because of budgetary issues in the public schools.
 In Canada, the market for these is more in private schools.”